Contents

 I have always found something faintly insulting about commercial smart speakers.
 You buy a microphone, put it on your kitchen counter, and then pay a subscription to a company that would dearly love to know what brand of coffee you argue about at breakfast.
 The convenience is real, but the bargain is rotten.
 So a couple of years ago I tore the cloud out of my voice setup entirely, and the technology has matured to the point where I can finally recommend it without a disclaimer the length of a mortgage agreement.

 The stack is three open-source pieces glued together by Home Assistant: Whisper for speech-to-text, Piper for text-to-speech, and an intent engine that decides what “turn off the lounge lamp” actually means.
 None of it touches the internet.
 The microphone audio never leaves the house.
-That is the whole point.
+That is the whole point, and it is the thing no commercial speaker can offer you at any price.

 Advertisement

 When you say a wake word, audio gets captured, streamed to Whisper, which returns text.
 That text goes to the intent recogniser, which matches it against your devices and areas.
 The matched intent fires an action — flipping a switch, reading a sensor — and the response text is handed to Piper, which speaks it back.
 Home Assistant calls this whole arrangement an Assist pipeline, and the brilliant decision was making each stage pluggable.
-You can run everything locally, or offload the heavy bits to a beefier machine.
+You can run everything locally, or offload the heavy bits to a beefier machine, and swap any stage without rebuilding the rest.

 The two STT/TTS engines ship as add-ons if you’re running Home Assistant OS, or as plain Docker containers otherwise.
 Here’s the container approach, which is what I use because my Home Assistant lives in a VM and I refuse to run the supervised install: